 the vEdge router is connected.
 They could be displayed using the show omp services command.

 Centralized Control Policy

 Network engineers that do not have any prior experience with SD-WAN solutions at first struggle to realize where the centralized policy is applied.
 That is why we tried to visualize where exactly the "magic happens".
-If you look at the diagram shown in figure 3, the red arrows represent a policy applied in the direction of the arrow.
+If you look at the diagram shown in figure 3, the green arrows represent a policy applied in the direction of the arrow.
 You can clearly see that an inbound control policy affects the OMP route information coming from vEdge routers before it is stored in the vSmart controllers' database.
 And an outbound one affects the OMP route advertisements from the controllers toward the WAN edge devices.